 Coordinated Denial and Obfuscation

-On Friday, the university published the independent review of the data from which Willingham claimed 70% of the athletes in her sample read below a high school level.
-The independent review was actually three independent reviews, conducted by three experts in educational assessment.
+On Friday, the university published the external review of the data from which Willingham claimed 70% of the athletes in her sample read below a high school level.
+The external review was actually three external reviews, conducted by three experts in educational assessment.
 Each of the experts came to similar conclusions, confirming what we already knew: “The data do not support the public claims about the students’ reading ability.”

 UNC still has not talked to the psychologist who administered the reading test that Willingham used in her study.